icshwi/test_e3/iocshLoad/README.md

 ## Conclusion

-* runScript, iocshLoad, and loadIocsh (this is the exact same version of runScript) are identical results
+* runScript, iocshLoad, and loadIocsh, which is the same as runScript, have the identical results.
-* if we don't use `epicsEnvSet` within the transferred macron will existent only in a local variables.
+* If we don't use `epicsEnvSet` within the transferred macron will existent only in local variables.
+* If we use `epicsEnvSet` within `iocsh` files, it will be global macron variable after this.
+* If we redefine any macro variable with `epicsEnvSet`, the variable is overridden by new one from that line.